Home/Services/FIR Quashing & Cancellation

 Overview

 False FIRs can destroy reputations and cause immense stress.
-Advocate Onkar Pandey specializes in getting false and fabricated FIRs quashed under Section 482 of the Code of Criminal Procedure at the Lucknow High Court.
+Advocate Onkar Pandey specialises in getting false and fabricated FIRs quashed under Section 528 BNSS at the Lucknow Bench of the Allahabad High Court.
 With extensive experience in criminal writs, we provide expert legal assistance to have baseless FIRs cancelled before they progress further.

 Why Choose Us for FIR Quashing & Cancellation